Cinnamon/kotaemon/README.md

 #### Gaining access

-In order to gain access to the secret files, you must provide your gpg public file to anyone who has access and ask them to ask your key to the keyring.
+In order to gain access to the secret files, you must provide your gpg public file to anyone who has access and ask them to add your key to the keyring.
 For a quick tutorial on generating your gpg key pair, you can refer to the `Using gpg` section from the [git-secret main page](https://sobolevn.me/git-secret/).

 #### Decrypt the secret file